ecosia/lets-golang/README.md

 ## What will we do?

 This workshop will try to illustrate two of the strengths of Go: strong web libraries and parallelism.
 For this we will built a simplified version of a service that we are running at Ecosia in production.
-The web service service that we will build is supposed to call several APIs in parallel while enforcing a maximum timeout for all calls and will return a JSON response made up from the APIs' responses.
+The web service that we will build is supposed to call several APIs in parallel while enforcing a maximum timeout for all calls and will return a JSON response made up from the APIs' responses.

 ## Let's Golang now!